 You should contact your regional social security office or you can call the national social security information line at 1-800-772-1213.

-&lt;sup>1Except teachers at the Norwich Free Academy.
+1 Except teachers at the Norwich Free Academy.

-&lt;sup>2 Because teachers at The Norwich Free Academy do participate in social security, neither the WEP nor the GPO will apply to them
+2 Because teachers at The Norwich Free Academy do participate in social security, neither the WEP nor the GPO will apply to them.